 The Montgomery County Early Care and Education Strategic Plan 2017: Investments in Our Future (MCDHHS, 2017) was released last year after significant research and study.
-It was developed with input from the early childhood community including the Commission on Child Care, the Early Childhood Coordinating Council, and the Organization of Child Care Directors-all of which EHS is involved with.
+It was developed with input from the early childhood community including the Commission on Child Care, the Early Childhood Coordinating Council, and the Organization of Child Care Directors-all of which EHS participates in.
 The plan documents the population trends and school readiness concerns noted in the Community Assessment Report for 2015-16.
 The county is experiencing increased diversity and significant needs among young families.
-There are growing numbers of families with low-income; those who speak English as a Second Language; those who have children with disabilities; and minority groups whose children are at risk of coming to school lacking school readiness skills.
+There are growing numbers of families with low income; those who speak English as a Second Language; those who have children with disabilities; and minority groups whose children are at risk of coming to school lacking the skills necessary to help them be successful.